 1. Showing Up Counts

-Sometimes it can be a little hard for others to admit that they need or that they want help.
+Sometimes it can be hard for others to admit they need or want help.
 That is okay.
 Letting that person know that you are there for them and supporting them is sometimes what they need.

 Just show up for that person in your life that is going through a rough patch.
 It's the simplest and most effective thing that you can do.